Azure/APICenter-Portal-Starter/README.md

 - A portal platform that customers can modify or extend to meet their needs.
 - Flexibility to host on different infrastructures, including deployment to Azure Static Web Apps or Azure App Service.

+## Limitations
+For free SKU API Center instances, a maximum of 5 APIs will be displayed in the API Center portal regardless of how many APIs are in the API Center.

+For standard SKU, there is no limit and all APIs will be displayed.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: